Certification Process in Thailand

 - Waste Water Treatment Products

 - Food products

 Two-day IRCA Certified Transition training course is meant to formally transition auditors experienced in the eg. OHSAS 18001 standard to the new ISO 45001:2018 revision.
-This course uses exercises, workshops, role playing and case studies to teach the concepts, rather than relying on PowerPoint presentation.
+This course uses exercises, workshops, role-playing, and case studies to teach the concepts, rather than relying on PowerPoint presentations.

-ISO Awareness training two-day course provides a detailed understanding of the concepts and focus of the ISO standard and provides the knowledge necessary to effectively implement an management system.
+ISO Awareness training’s two-day course provides a detailed understanding of the concepts and focus of the ISO standard and provides the knowledge necessary to effectively implement a management system.

 6.1.1.
 Organization, intending to obtain management system certification from IAS, to fill up the questionnaire, indicating the scope of assessment along with other details.
-An offer is made to the organization based on required man days calculated as per the details provided in the application form and after ensuring that the declared scope of assessment is within the authorization of IAS scope of accreditation.
+An offer is made to the organization based on required man-days calculated as per the details provided in the application form and after ensuring that the declared scope of the assessment is within the authorization of the IAS scope of accreditation.

 6.2.1.
 Organization submits the Application Form indicating the scope of assessment duly signed, for review by IAS.